bochap-learning/project-r/README.md

 ## Solution

-The details of the design and implementation of the code task can found in ["Code Task - Data Engineering API Endpoint"](code_task.md).
+The details of the design and implementation of the code task can found in ["Code Task: Data Engineering API Endpoint"](code_task.md).

 # 2. Design task